An Experiment on a Bird in the Air Pump: Style

 Frye's mezzotint figures (left) are thought to have inspired those of Wright (right).

 Frye's chalk drawing (left) was obviously the inspiration for this observer (right).

 The powerful central light source creates a chiaroscuro effect.
 The light illuminating the scene has been described as "so brilliant it could only be the light of revelation".
-The single source of light is obscured behind the bowl on the table; some hint of a lamp glass can be seen around the side of the bowl, but David Hockney has suggested that the bowl itself may contain Sulphur, giving a powerful single light source that a candle or oil lamp would not.
-In the earlier study a candle holder is visible, and the flame is reflected in the bowl.
+The single source of light is obscured behind the bowl on the table; some hint of a lamp glass can be seen around the side of the bowl, but British artist David Hockney has suggested that the bowl itself may contain Sulphur, giving a powerful single light source that a candle or oil lamp would not.
+In the earlier study, a candle holder is visible, and the flame is reflected in the bowl.
 Hockney believes that many of the Old Masters used optical equipment to assist in their painting, and suggests that Wright may have used lenses to transfer the image to paper rather than painting directly from the scene, as he believes the pattern of shadows thrown by the lighting could have been too complicated for Wright to have captured so accurately without assistance.
 It may be observed, however, that the stand on which the pump is situated casts no shadow on the body of the philosopher, as it could be expected to do.

 Wright's Air Pump was unusual in that it depicted archetypes rather than specific people, though various models for the figures have been suggested.
 The young lovers may have been based on Thomas Coltman and Mary Barlow, friends of Wright's, whom he later painted in Mr and Mrs Thomas Coltman (also in the National Gallery) after their marriage in 1769; Erasmus Darwin has been suggested as the man timing the experiment on the left of the table, and John Warltire, whom Darwin had invited to help with some air pump experiments in real life, as the natural philosopher; but Wright never identified any of the subjects or suggested they were based on real people.